janmarxen/random_schroedinger/README.md

-# Random Schrödinger Equation Solver
+# Random Schrödinger Operator Solver

-This repository contains Julia scripts to solve exercises related to the random Schrödinger equation using numerical methods.
+This repository contains Julia scripts to solve exercises related to the random Schrödinger operator using numerical methods.

 ## File Structure